lebarreto/Bootcamp-GoStack-Challenge-01/README.md

 # Bootcamp-GoStack-Challenge-01
 Challenge 01: NodeJS Concepts

-App to store products and tasks using NodeJS and Express.
+App to store projects and tasks using NodeJS and Express.